icerui11/DHU-project/report/2025work/Spring/01_04_BIP_MEM.md

 – For VHDL files, you can automatically order the files by selecting Run >Arrange VHDL Files.
 Alternatively, manually move the files in the  Project view.
 Package files must be first on the list because they are  compiled before they are used.
 If you have design blocks spread over  many files, make sure you have the following file order: the file  containing the entity must be first, followed by the architecture file, and  finally the file with the configuration.

 – In the Project view, check that the last file in the Project view is the  top-level source file.
 Alternatively, you can specify the top-level file  when you set the device options.

+# 07.04

+## python count compressed data out

+Ctrl + Shift + P switch python version

+# 08.04

+530200 ns  do $SRC/modelsim/tb_scripts/30_Test.do

+airs_L16C16B21_u   1093605 ns

+result: use CCSDS123 : compressed data : 230line x16 -8

+Shyloc 234line x16 - 4